 Family Roots and your Apple, IBM, Commodore, Kaypro, and many others, offer individual and group sheets, charts, name indices, general search and text capabilities.
-Adapts your to most disk drives, printers, and screens.
+Adapts Put up your dukes! disk drives, printers, and screens.
 You get more utility programs, plus lots of personal control.
 A comprehensive (new) manual You get more utility (new) manual is included.